oncovetdu/Surface-Go-2-OpenCore/README.md

 You may use [arter97's DisablePROCHOT UEFI extension](https://github.com/arter97/DisablePROCHOT) which is already included in the EFI/OC/Drivers folder to disable BD PROCHOT.
 However, if the CPU continues to be fully loaded with BD PROCHOT disabled, the temperature may increase up to 90°C. Beyond 90°C, the device will become unstable and either crash or power off.
 To avoid this, the temperature needs to be kept under control.

+The DisablePROCHOT.efi driver is included but disabled in both config.plist files, as enabling it leads to the CPU overheating and the computer shutting down during install.
+You may enable the driver once macOS is installed on the device.

 ## Lowering the temperature
 By default, the long term TDP of the Surface Go 2 is set to 8W.
 One way to keep the temperature below 80°C is to set the long term TDP to 7W.
 Offsetting the CPU voltage by 115mV also helps cooling the device.